andershedstrom/android-lib-blogger-v3-api/README.md

-android-lib-blogger-v3-api
+android-lib-google-apia
 ==========================

-Simple Android Library project that tries to implement Blogger API v3
+Simple Android Library project that tries to implement some of Googles API's